 - Mix-and-Match Critters: Most of the various namesake fantastic beasts borrow multiple features to Real Life animals.

 - Period Piece: The series is set between 1926 and 1945, and so far incorporates flashbacks to the 1890s, 1900s, and 1910s.

 - Predecessor Villain: Gellert Grindelwald is this to Voldemort, with his ambitions to reshape the wizarding world more to his twisted liking.
 And his followers are this to the Death Eaters.

 - Prequel: The film series takes place several decades before the birth of Harry Potter, with some old enough characters such as Albus Dumbledore (and Grindelwald himself) showing up as their younger selves.
 It's essentially about the Great Wizarding War, as well as the Second World War, and is set in the first half of the 20th century, with wizarding supremacists led by Grindelwald on one side and a rag-tag group of resistance fighters presumably led by Dumbledore on the other.
-The repercussions of said conflict would lead to the rise of Voldemort and an even more devastating conflict in which Harry Potter and the wider British wizarding community has a central role.
+The repercussions of said conflict would lead to the rise of Voldemort in the 1970s and 1990s, a conflict in which Harry Potter and the wider British wizarding community has a central role.

 - Sequel Goes Foreign: Or "Prequels go foreign", more exactly.
-The original Harry Potter books and films all took place in the United Kingdom, while the first Fantastic Beasts is entirely set in New York City, USA, and the bulk of the second film is set in Paris, France, and the third film will be set in Rio de Janeiro, Brazil, and Berlin, Germany.
+The original Harry Potter books and films all took place in the United Kingdom, while the first Fantastic Beasts is entirely set in New York City, USA, the bulk of the second film is set in Paris, France, and the third film will be set in Rio de Janeiro, Brazil, and Berlin, Germany.